Overview

 Pershing may also discount or waive the fees it would otherwise charge for some of the services it makes

-us.
-Thus, we receive economic benefits as a result of our relationship with Pershing since we may not
+Thus, we receive economic benefits as a result of our relationship with Pershing since we may not have to

 Many of the services described above may be used to benefit all or a substantial number of our accounts,